Introduction

 Don’t Be The First Player To Limp

-You should avoid being the first player to just call the big blind in a game of poker without raising.
-Limping shows a weak position and allows other players to enter the pot cheaply, making it difficult for you to win with mediocre hands.
+- Limping shows a weak position and allows other players to enter the pot cheaply, making it difficult for you to win with mediocre hands.
 Instead, you should either fold or raise when you decide to play a hand, showing strength and potentially winning the blinds outright or defining the strength of your hand to others.

-However, if another player has already limped before you, then limping after them is not a bad move.
+However, if another player has already limped before you, then limping after them is not a wrong move.
 Here, you are getting better pot odds, and you should leverage this situation to hit something great post-flop.
 Limping after someone has already limped is also known as over-limping.

 Play Fewer Hands And Play Them Aggressively